evangraan/nginx-gunicorn-flask-service-python-client-ansible-behave-bdd/README.md

 The ansible provisioning configures nginx with a self-signed certificate.
 For production environments this should be replaced with Certbot (lets-encrypt) once DNS has been configured so that the FQDN for the server resolves correctly.

-Communication with the API service is secured using simple bearer token.
-The tokn is configured in config.json
+Communication with the API service is over SSL and secured using simple bearer token.
+The token is configured in config.json

 # Installation and provisioning
 ## Ansible configuration and support